-CloudCenter 4.8.2 documentation is available at CloudCenter Documentation 4.8.2.
+CloudCenter 4.8.2 documentation is available at CloudCenter Documentation 4.8.2x and 4.9.
 All links default to relevant pages for this release.

 To view documentation for an earlier release, select the applicable release from the dropdown list as shown in the following screenshot.

 CloudCenter 4.8.2 has the following known issues:

 After upgrading to CloudCenter 4.8.2, you must reconfigure deployment schedules that were configured in earlier releases as these older schedules will no longer be usable.

 Whenever a deployment is submitted for approval, and the user stays on the same page while the deployment is approved by ServiceNow, the Deployment Pending Approval banner does not go away.
 To workaround this issue, perform a hard refresh of the page.

 Dynamic bootstrapping does not work in AWS for Linux AMIs that do not have python accessible on the PATH.
 Make sure that python is present in the PATH environment variable for the root user of a VM launched from this AMI.

 Job submissions to a phase having a VM plan are not checked for the quota limits of the user's VM plan at the time of job submission.

 While deploying to a phase within a project, deployment environment owners quotas are checked instead of users plan itself.